Speckled black salamander

 The speckled black salamander (Aneides flavipunctatus), previously known as just the black salamander, is a species of salamander in the family Plethodontidae.
 It is endemic to the U.S. state of California.
 Its natural habitats are temperate forests and temperate grassland.
 It is threatened by habitat loss.

 Taxonomy

 Previously, it was referred to as the black salamander, and was thought to have a fragmented range across most of California and southern Oregon.
 However, a 2019 taxonomic study found it to represent a species complex of multiple species: the speckled black salamander (A. flavipunctatus sensu stricto), the Shasta black salamander (A. iecanus), the Santa Cruz black salamander (A. niger), and the Klamath black salamander (A. klamathensis).
 These were thus split off as distinct species.

 Description

 The speckled black salamander can grow to 60 to 75 mm long.
-The color varies, black with coarse can be the color or fine white spots, black with yellow spots, or black with a greyish or greenish sheen.
+The color varies, black with coarse can be the color or fine white spots, black with yellow spots, or black with a grayish or greenish sheen.
 The underside is paler.
-Juveniles are greenish-grey or bronze and have yellow at the base of their legs.
+Juveniles are greenish-gray or bronze and have yellow at the base of their legs.